 I feel like this one is a double bonus because you’re also working on hip mobility!
 She does such an amazing job of explaining the exact positions that I will let her video be your guide.

-It’s easy to confuse this with a figure four stretch you may have done before and is so often shown as a way to stretch your piriformis, but it’s not quit hitting the muscle the way we want..
+It’s easy to confuse this with a figure four stretch you may have done before and is so often shown as a way to stretch your piriformis, but it’s not quite hitting the muscle the way we want.

 Lying on your back, drawn your right knee to your chest then with light pressure pull your knee and ankle towards the left shoulder.
 You won’t actual roll to the side or notice a huge amount of movement.